IBM 1401: 1401 culture

 In October 2006, Icelandic avant-garde musician Jóhann Jóhannsson released the album IBM 1401, A User's Manual through music publisher 4AD.
 The concept is based upon work done in 1964 by his father, Jóhann Gunnarsson, chief maintenance engineer of one of the country's first computers, and Elías Daviðsson, one of the first programmers in the country.
 The album was originally written for a string quartet, organ and electronics and to accompany a dance piece by long-standing collaborator friend, Erna Ómarsdóttir.
 For the album recording, Jóhann has rewritten it for a sixty-piece string orchestra, adding a new final movement and incorporating electronics and vintage reel-to-reel recordings of a singing 1401 found in his father's attic.

 More well-known are various demo programs to play music on transistor radios placed on the CPU and computer "art", mostly kitschy pictures printed using Xs and 0s on chain printers.

+Other programs would generate music by having the printer print particular groups/sequences of characters using the impact of the printer hammers to generate tones.

-IBM 1401 was the first computer introduced in Nepal for the census purpose in 1971.
+An IBM 1401 was the first computer introduced in Nepal for the census purpose in 1971.
 It took about one year to take the census of the country.
 At that time the population of Nepal was about 10,000,000.
-Other programs would generate music by having the printer print particular groups/sequences of characters using the impact of the printer hammers to generate tones.